RealHephaistos/PSI-Univ/README.md

   the app
 - Extend coverage to every buildings in the Uiversity and not only the BD12
 - More options (dark theme, more languages, ...)
-- Show availiable ans unvavailbale room in different colors (code already exist in commentary but problems with RichPath and setFillColor)
+- Show available and unavailable room in different colors (code already exist in commentary but problems with RichPath and setFillColor)

 # Licence